-Our Falls and Syncope Service investigates, diagnoses and helps patients who have experienced syncope (blackouts and/or loss of consciousness) and falls.
+Our falls and syncope service investigates, diagnoses and helps patients who have experienced syncope (blackouts and/or loss of consciousness) and falls.

-Our falls and syncope specialists receive requests to see patients from local GPs, colleagues within our own hospitals or community services, and from other healthcare professionals from across the region and country.
+The service is now the largest clinical facility of its kind in Europe and the specialist team receives requests to see patients from local GPs, colleagues within our own hospitals or community services, and from other healthcare professionals from across the region and country.

 Who do we see?